roboconf/roboconf.github.io/en/developer-guide/code-organization.md

 * [Roboconf-web-administration](https://github.com/roboconf/roboconf-web-administration) is a web application to manage Roboconf.
 It is based on Javascript technologies (Angular JS and related).

-* [Roboconf-debian-packages](https://github.com/roboconf/roboconf-debian-packages) contains sources to build
+* [Roboconf-system-installers](https://github.com/roboconf/roboconf-system-installers) contains sources to build
-Debian packages for both the agent and the DM.
-These packages each install and configure a custom Karaf distribution.
+installers (Linux scripts, Debian packages for the Karaf distributions, etc).

 * [Roboconf-examples](https://github.com/roboconf/roboconf-examples) contains examples of Roboconf applications.